LordTzarBlitz/MKWorld_TimeTrials/Courses/Airship_Fortress/strategies.md

-# Track - Strategies and Strat Ideas
+# Airship Fortress - Strategies and Strat Ideas

 (Note: If you want to submit your own strats, create an issue and select "Strategy Idea")